Source Code (film)

-Source Code is a 2011 American science fiction action thriller film directed by Duncan Jones and written by Ben Ripley on spec.
-It stars Jake Gyllenhaal as U.S. Army Captain Colter Stevens, who is sent into an eight-minute digital recreation of a real-life train explosion, tasked with determining the identity of the terrorist who bombed it.
+Source Code is a 2011 science fiction action thriller film directed by Duncan Jones and written by Ben Ripley.
+It stars Jake Gyllenhaal as a US Army officer who is sent into an eight-minute virtual re-creation of a real-life train explosion, and tasked with determining the identity of the terrorist who bombed it.
 Michelle Monaghan, Vera Farmiga, and Jeffrey Wright play supporting roles.

 It had its world premiere on March 11, 2011, at South by Southwest and was released by Summit Entertainment on April 1, 2011, in North America and Europe.
-It received critical acclaim and was a box office success, grossing over $147.3 million on a $31.9 million budget.
+It received positive reviews from critics and was a box office success, grossing $147.3 million on a $31.9 million budget.

 Plot

 U.S. Army pilot Captain Colter Stevens wakes up on a Metra commuter train going into Chicago.
 He is disoriented, as his last memory was of flying a mission in Afghanistan.
 However, to the world around him – including his friend Christina Warren and his reflection in the train's windows and mirrors – he appears to be a different man: a school teacher named Sean Fentress.
-As he expresses his confusion to Christina, the train explodes while passing by another train, killing everyone aboard.
+As he expresses his confusion to Christina, the train explodes while passing another train, killing everyone aboard.

 Stevens abruptly awakens in a dimly lit cockpit.
-Communicating through a video screen, Air Force Captain Colleen Goodwin verifies Stevens' identity and tells him of his mission to find the train bomber before sending him back to the moment he awoke on the train.
+Communicating through a video screen, Air Force Captain Colleen Goodwin verifies Stevens's identity and tells him of his mission to find the train bomber before sending him back to the moment he awoke on the train.
 Believing he is being tested in a simulation, Stevens finds the bomb in a vent inside the lavatory but is unable to identify the bomber.
-Still thinking he’s in a simulation, Stevens leaves the bomb and goes back down to the main cabin before the train explodes again.
+Still thinking he is in a simulation, Stevens leaves the bomb and goes back down to the main cabin before the train explodes again.

 Stevens again reawakens in his capsule and after demanding to be briefed, learns that the train explosion actually happened and that it was merely the first attack of a suspected series.
 He is sent back yet again, eight minutes before the explosion, to identify the bomber.
-This time, he disembarks the train (with Christina) to follow a suspect.
+This time, he disembarks from the train (with Christina) to follow a suspect.
 This turns out to be a dead end, the train still explodes in the distance, and Stevens is killed by a passing train after falling onto the tracks while interrogating the suspect.

 The capsule power supply malfunctions as Stevens reawakens.
-He claims to have saved Christina, but Dr. Rutledge tells him that she was saved only inside the "Source Code".
+He claims to have saved Christina, but Dr. Rutledge, head of the project, tells him that she was saved only inside the "Source Code".
 Rutledge explains that the Source Code is an experimental machine that reconstructs the past using the dead passengers' residual collective memories of eight minutes before their deaths.
 Therefore, the only thing that matters is finding the bomber to prevent the upcoming second attack in Chicago.